 2. NuWave Oven

-For all you stovetop cookers out there, there is the Induxpert 1800-watt portable induction cooktop.
-An induction cooktop is perfect because it allows you to cook things just as you would on a stove without using any propane at all.
+For all you stovetop cookers out there, check out the Duxtop 1800-watt portable induction cooktop.
+An induction cooktop is perfect because it allows you to cook things just as you would on a stove without using any propane.

 These portable burners evenly distribute heat—ensuring everything cooks evenly—and controlling the temperature couldn’t be easier.
 This particular model is especially well made, and when taken care of, could easily last years.